-Name Number of BUCs Beneficially Owned Percent of Class Michael B. Yanney, Chairman Emeritus and Manager of Burlington 409,710 (1) 1% Lisa Y. Roskens, Chairman, President, Chief Executive Officer and Manager of Burlington 409,710 (2) 1% Mark A. Hiatt, Chief Executive Officer of the Partnership 49,135 Timothy Francis, Chief Financial Officer of Burlington (4) 500 Mariann Byerwalter, Manager of Burlington Dr. William S. Carter, Manager of Burlington Patrick J. Jung, Manager of Burlington 5,000 George H. Krauss, Manager of Burlington 123,872 Dr. Martin A. Massengale, Manager of Burlington 1,500 Dr. Gail Walling Yanney, Manager of Burlington 409,710 (3) 1% Clayton K. Yeutter, Manager of Burlington 2,000 All current executive officers and Managers of Burlington as a group (11 persons) 591,717 1%
+Name Number of BUCs Beneficially Owned Percent of Class Michael B. Yanney, Chairman Emeritus and Manager of Burlington 409,710 (1) 1% Lisa Y. Roskens, Chairman, President, Chief Executive Officer and Manager of Burlington 409,710 (2) 1 % Mark A. Hiatt, Chief Executive Officer of the Partnership 49,135 Timothy Francis, Chief Financial Officer of Burlington (4) 500 Mariann Byerwalter, Manager of Burlington Dr. William S. Carter, Manager of Burlington Patrick J. Jung, Manager of Burlington 5,000 George H. Krauss, Manager of Burlington 123,872 Dr. Martin A. Massengale, Manager of Burlington 1,500 Dr. Gail Walling Yanney, Manager of Burlington 409,710 (3) 1% Clayton K. Yeutter, Manager of Burlington 2,000 All current executive officers and Managers of Burlington as a group (11 persons) 591,717 1%

-^{}denotes ownership of less than 1%.
+\denotes ownership of less than 1%.

-(1) Consists of 409,710 BUCs held by the Burlington Capital Group LLC .
-Mr. Yanney has a beneficial ownership interest in, and is a Manager and Chairman Emeritus of the Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to his ownership interest in The Burlington Capital Group, LLC.
+(1) Consists of 409,710 BUCs held by the Burlington Capital Group LLC.
+Mr. Yanney has a beneficial ownership interest in, and is a Manager and Chairman Emeritus of the Burlington Capital Group, LLC

+(1) Consists of 409,710 BUCs field by the Burlington Capital Group LLC.
 (2) Consists of 409,710 BUCs held by the Burlington Capital Group LLC.
-Ms. Roskens has a beneficial ownership interest in, and is a Manager, Chairman, President, and Chief Executive Officer of the Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to her ownership interest in The Burlington Capital Group, LLC.
+Ms. Roskens has a beneficial Unit Certificates due to his ownership interest in, and is a Manager, Chairman, President, and Chief Executive Officer of the Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to her ownership interest in The Burlington Capital Group, LLC.

-(3) Consists of 409,710 BUCs held by the Burlington Capital Group LLC.
-Dr. Yanney has a beneficial ownership interest in, and is a Manager of the Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to her ownership interest in The Burlington Capital Group, LLC.
+(3) Consists of 409,710 BUCs held by the Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to her ownership interest in The Burlington Capital Group, LLC and is deemed to have a pecuniary interest in the Beneficial Unit Certificates due to her ownership interest in The Burlington Capital Group, LLC.